 Mexican Community Mural

 We had a call for artists from the Mexican community to have paid leadership roles in the mural and we had 9 talented artists apply.
-We planned to hire two of them but because there were so many talented individuals apply we hired six.
+We planned to hire two of them but because so many talented individuals applied, we hired six.
 The South Omaha Business Association chose Hugo Zamorano as lead, and Gerardo Vazquez as apprentice.
-Richard Harrison, who usually plays a leading role in our other murals stepped aside from much of the paintwork on this project so we could hire Ian and Jair Rodriguez, Aaron Olivo and Daniel Castaneda.
+We then shifted our budget to hire Ian and Jair Rodriguez, Aaron Olivo, and Daniel Castaneda.

 Nebraska Arts Council